You have no items in your shopping cart.

 I intend to put my best face forward now so that, come my wedding day, I won’t have to play a game of “hide that flaw.”
 I’ve seen first-hand what a diet of processed foods can do to my skin, not to mention my figure.
 I have begun my own customized eating plan that restricts sugars and refined carbs, thus preventing junk food-induced breakouts.
 As with what I put in my body, I am being extra meticulous to ensure that what I put on my skin is naturally beneficial and free of nasties.
 A few of my favorite nature-inclined brands are Eminence Organics, L’uvalla, Olive’s Organic Botanicals, and Walker’s Apothecary.
 Brides-to-be should be extra wary of potentially toxic chemicals and sensitizing cosmetic ingredients.

 I know as well as any sun worshiper how tempting a tan can be.
 Even if it makes you look healthier, smoother - even skinnier - roasting under the sun is the last thing you should do, because wrinkles and freckles are sure to follow.
 Years of sun damage have left me with a mottled chest and dark specks along my hairline.
-To scrub out sun spots, I have met with moderate success using a combination of glycolic cleansers like Mango Madness Exfoliate Me, at-home microdermabrasion treatments, and lightening products like Lumixyl Topical Brightening Creme ($120 in the TIA shop).
+To scrub out sun spots, I have met with moderate success using a combination of glycolic cleansers like Mango Madness Exfoliate Me, at-home microdermabrasion treatments, and lightening products like Lumixyl Topical Brightening Creme ($120).
 I say moderate because, after a single sunscreen slip-up, all my weeks of diligent work are for naught and the spots resurface with a vengeance.
 The best I can do for my face and chest skin is to remain hyper-vigilant about sunscreen application and continue my regimen of exfoliation and hydroquinone-free skin-lightening treatments.

 I have seriously considered taking my attack on hyperpigmentation to the next level with Intense Pulsed Light (IPL) therapy.
 However, the recommended quota of 4-6 IPL procedures (at $300-$600 each) might break the bank during a year when I’m supposed to be saving for the future.
 Moreover, I don’t have severe acne scars, broken capillaries, or birthmarks which would warrant such an expense.
 But those looking to clear up noticeable textural problems might want to explore photodynamic therapy, which combines IPL with photosensitizers to permanently remove sun-damaged pre-cancerous spots.